apache/druid/docs/tutorials/index.md

 Ingestion specs define the schema of the data Druid reads and stores.
-You can write ingestion specs by hand or using the _data loader_, as we will do here.
+You can write ingestion specs by hand or using the _data loader_, as we'll do here to perform batch file loading with Druid's native batch ingestion.

-For this tutorial, we'll load sample data bundled with Druid that represents Wikipedia page edits on a given day.
+The Druid distribution bundles sample data we can use.
+The sample data located in `quickstart/tutorial/wikiticker-2015-09-12-sampled.json.gz` in the Druid root directory represents Wikipedia page edits for a given day.

 1. Click **Load data** from the Druid console header (![Load data](../assets/tutorial-batch-data-loader-00.png)).